hydra3333/Pi4NAS64/README.md

 3. The Raspberry Pi4 is connected to our home LAN via wired ethernet (we'll turn off bluetooth and WiFi)
    - as we all know, from actual testing, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media on devices accessing the shares

-4. We **must** allocate a fixed IPv4 address for our Pi4, perhaps by assigning it a permanent IP lease in DHCP in our home router
+4. We **must** allocate a fixed IPv4 address for our Pi4, perhaps by assigning it a permanent IPv4 lease in DHCP in our home router

 5. "Google ChromeCast with Google TV" devices are ideally connected to our home LAN via wired ethernet
    - as we all know, from actual test results, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media